TEAM

 PhD Candidate · Architect · Co-founder, Atelier SigmaN

 I am Nima Tabrizi, an architect and urban stroller who happens to have become an urban researcher.
-Seeking the vernacularity in architecture, the archetype of the Qanat, as a community-driven water infrastructure, caught my attention when I was a student.
+Seeking vernacularity in architecture, the archetype of the Qanat, as a community-driven water infrastructure, caught my attention when I was a student, making me curious about the socio-ecological aspects of architecture.
+This led me to co-found Atelier SigmaN and Workshop on REGENERATION in Iran, looking for contextuality through a more socio-ecologically oriented direction in architecture and urban and rural development, and to pursue my studies in urban and territorial design.

 Themes